Montpelier, Vermont: Economy

 Government, higher education, insurance and tourism are principal businesses in Montpelier.

 Industry

-Since the city's establishment as capital in 1805, the primary business in Montpelier has been government, and by the mid-19th century, government, life and fire insurance.
-Companies based in Montpelier include the National Life Group.
+Since the city's establishment as capital in 1805, the primary business in Montpelier has been state government.
+By the mid-19th century, Montpelier was also the home of life and fire insurance companies including National Life Group.

-Other companies located in Montpelier include the New England Culinary Institute and the headquarters of several insurance companies.
 The majority of businesses in the downtown area, mostly retail, are locally owned.
-The annual Green Mountain Film Festival is also held in Montpelier.
+These include antiques, books, handmade toys, crafts, kitchenware, jewelry, and Vermont-themed gifts.

-Montpelier is the only state capital in the United States of America that does not have a McDonald's.
-However, there is a McDonald's location in nearby Berlin, Vermont.
+Montpelier is the only state capital that neither has at least one Starbucks location nor one McDonald's store.

+The Savoy Theater, which was opened in 1905, is an eclectic art house with a main theater that holds 120 and a smaller room that holds 35.
+It specializes in documentaries, independent features, and international films.
+The annual Green Mountain Film Festival is held in Montpelier, and is hosted by the Savoy.

 Tourism

 The Vermont History Museum, operated in The Pavilion by the Vermont Historical Society, is an attraction.